jenkinsci/helm-charts/docs/eks-oauth-guide.md

 ## 2. Build a custom Jenkins image

 The chart recommends building a custom controller image for production so you control plugin versions【F:charts/jenkins/README.md†L102-L132】.
-Example Dockerfile:
+Example Dockerfile (also available in `docs/Dockerfile.jenkins`):

 ```Dockerfile
 FROM jenkins/jenkins:lts